Chart Color Schemes

 Age

-St Georges has a median age of 42, which is higher than Greater Adelaide's figure of 39 and significantly exceeds the national norm of 38.
-The age group of 15-24 shows strong representation at 16.3%, compared to Greater Adelaide, while the 25-34 cohort is less prevalent at 6.3%.
-According to the 2021 Census, the 15 to 24 age group has increased from 13.1% to 16.3% of the population.
-Conversely, the 65 to 74 cohort has decreased from 11.6% to 9.7%, and the 0 to 4 age group has dropped from 3.6% to 2.4%.
-Demographic modeling suggests that St Georges' age profile will undergo significant changes by 2041.
-Leading this shift, the 45 to 54 age group is projected to grow by 11%, reaching 288 people from 260.
-Meanwhile, population declines are forecast for the 65 to 74 and 35 to 44 cohorts.
+St Georges has a median age of 42, which is slightly higher than Greater Adelaide's figure of 39 and significantly above the national norm of 38.
+The proportion of residents aged 15-24 stands at 16.3%, exceeding Greater Adelaide's percentage, while those aged 25-34 make up 6.3%, which is lower compared to Greater Adelaide.
+According to the 2021 Census, the 15-24 age group has increased from 13.1% to 16.3%.
+Conversely, the 65-74 cohort has decreased from 11.6% to 9.7%, and the 0-4 age group has dropped from 3.6% to 2.4%.
+By 2041, demographic modeling indicates significant shifts in St Georges' age profile.
+The 45-54 age group is projected to grow by 10%, reaching 288 people from the current 261.
+Meanwhile, population declines are forecast for the 65-74 and 35-44 cohorts.